Azure/Cloud-Native/website/blog/2022-09-13/index.md

     - app-id: The unique identifier of the application.
 Used for service discovery, state encapsulation, and the pub/sub consumer identifier.
     - app-port: This parameter tells Dapr which port your application is listening on, you can get the app port from `dockerfile` in the Web API Project.
     - dapr-http-port: the HTTP port for Dapr to listen on.
-    - components-path: path to the dapr componenet(s) folder.
+    - components-path: path to the Dapr component(s) folder.
     For a full list of properties, you can check this [link](https://docs.dapr.io/reference/cli/dapr-run/)

     If all is working as expected, from VS Code, you can open Dapr extension and you should see our application `orders-processor` up and running as the image below: